25 August 2019 Hong Kong protest: Citizens dragged to the ground

-At around 8 PM, a passer-by on Tai Wo Hau Road saw police chasing a civilian and approached to ask, "Is this violence really necessary?"
+At around 8 p.m., a passer-by on Tai Wo Hau Road saw police chasing a civilian and approached to ask, "Is this violence really necessary?"
 And after the riot police asked him, "Are you related to them?", they dragged him to the ground and conducted a body search, resulting in an injury to his arm.
 The police took down his address and phone number, but refused to show their badges or identification, leading to accusations of police brutality.

 Riot police storm shopping centre to make arrests

-Around 10 PM, some protesters moved to Wong Tai Sin.
+Around 10 p.m., some protesters moved to Wong Tai Sin.
 The riot police received information that they were changing clothes in Wong Tai Sin Plaza and decided to storm the mall to make arrests, stopping members of the public and forcing some to kneel.
 The actions of the police drew the ire of local residents, who demanded that the riot police leave and release the detainees, who were eventually released.
 On the evening of 26 August, dozens of members of the public surrounded the information desk in the shopping centre, demanding explanations from the staff.
 Employees reported feeling unwell and were taken to hospital by paramedics.
 Meanwhile, members of the public covered the walls with sticky notes, damaged the information desk's computer and removed and destroyed documents from the drawers.

 Impact

 Transport

 Stations marked with an "x" indicate those that were closed due to the protest.

-On the morning of the protest, at around 11.30 AM, the MTR announced that several stations would be temporarily closed from 1.30 PM until further notice to ensure the safety of passengers and staff.
+On the morning of the protest, at around 11:30 a.m., the MTR announced that several stations would be temporarily closed from 1:30 p.m. until further notice to ensure the safety of passengers and staff.
 These stations included Kwai Fong and Tsuen Wan stations on the Tsuen Wan Line and Tsuen Wan West station on the West Rail Line.
 Trains on the Tsuen Wan Line bypassed Kwai Fong and Tsuen Wan stations and terminated at Tai Wo Hau station, while trains on the West Rail Line bypassed Tsuen Wan West station.
-The situation was chaotic during the station closures, especially at Kwai Fong station, where a large number of police arrived at around 1 PM.
+The situation was chaotic during the station closures, especially at Kwai Fong station, where a large number of police arrived at around 1 p.m.
 They chased reporters out of the station before closing the station gates.
 During this time, there were heated arguments between police officers and reporters, including some physical altercations.
 Several bus routes passing through the protest areas had to be re-routed, and over 50 bus routes operated by Kowloon Motor Bus were gradually suspended after protesters occupied several roads in the area and deviated from the planned protest route.